Michael Romanoff: Romanoff's restaurant

-Noodles Romanoff, a dish of wide egg noodles, sour cream, and grated Parmesan cheese that originally appeared at Romanoff's in the mid-1950s, became a popular item often mentioned in Hollywood reporting.
+of wide egg noodles, sour cream, and grated Parmesan cheese that originally appeared at Romanoff's in the mid-1950s, and became a popular menu item often mentioned in Hollywood reporting.
 Later, after Romanoff's went out of business, the dish was served at Stouffer's Top of the Rock Restaurant in Chicago.
 When Stouffer's closed that restaurant, the company transferred Noodles Romanoff to its newly formed frozen food grocery division.
 Soon, various companies' versions of Noodles Romanoff could be purchased in grocery stores for preparation at home.
-It was a popular side dish on American dinner tables through the 1960s, and recipes for it are available from Betty Crocker, Creamette, and others.
+It was a popular side dish on American dinner tables through the 1960s, and recipes for it are available online from Betty Crocker, Creamette, and others.

-The restaurant closed its doors for good on New Year's Eve in 1962.
+The restaurant closed its doors on New Year's Eve 1962.

 Romanoff's On The Rocks

 In 1959, Romanoff's On The Rocks opened in Palm Springs.
 Paul Whiteman and Red Norvo headed the house band.
 On The Rocks closed in 1962, and the venue became the Pompeii nightclub, later destroyed by arson.